omarshatani/frontend-nanodegree-feedreader/README.md

 **Feed Reader** is an interactive JavaScript web-based application which loads feeds from various entries and allow users to read them.

+## How to run

+User can run the application on its own `localhost` web server by opening `index.html` on the browser.

+To know more about setting up a local web server, [here's](https://1stwebdesigner.com/local-web-server/) a step by step guide.

 ## How to use

 To get started, user can check the entries by clicking the hamburger menu on the top left.
 When an entry is selected, RSS feeds will automatically load using the `loadFeed()` function.